 The department is strongly committed to helping students understand the diversity of human experience.
-In addition to the specific courses in non-western areas, other history classes help students understand how differences in race, gender, ethnicity, and social and economic class have affected people’s lives.
+History classes help students understand how differences in race, gender, ethnicity, and social and economic class have affected people’s lives.
 Department faculty are also active in numerous efforts to promote understanding of diversity.
 These include women's studies and NDSU’s anti-racism team.
-The department encourages study abroad, and NDSU historians have designed programs in Vienna and Mexico City.
+The department encourages study abroad, and NDSU historians have designed programs in Vienna, Mexico City, and England and France.

 Each member of the NDSU history faculty of ten holds a doctorate from a leading university, among them UCLA, Cornell, Indiana University, Northwestern, and Notre Dame.
 Faculty members provide a wide range of academic experience and specialties.
 They have published books and articles on subjects such as Great Plains, Environmental History, pre-colonial Latin America, 20th-century Indochina, American women and families, the American Revolutionary War, Early Modern Europe, and Eastern Europe under communist rule.
 History faculty members frequently present scholarly research papers at professional historical conferences in various centers of learning.
 Faculty members have won college, university, state and national awards for their research.
 The department also hosts regional history conferences and lectures.

 The North Dakota Institute for Regional Studies is closely connected with the Department of History, Philosophy, and Religious Studies.
 The Institute collects, organizes and preserves materials on our region's historical heritage.